Lex Luthor: Drop of Doom: Ride

 Lex Luthor: Drop of Doom consists of two towers, with each mounted to a lateral flank of the Superman: Escape from Krypton structure.
 Both rides feature a single floorless gondola seating eight-abreast.
 Riders are harnessed in by over-the-shoulder restraints.
 Catch cars hoist the gondolas up the tower for approximately 60 seconds before reaching a dynamic height of 400 ft.
 As the gondolas reach the apex, riders are greeted with a pre-recorded audio spiel from Lex Luthor.
 The gondolas are then released into 5-second free fall descent, attaining a terminal velocity of 85 mph.
 Mass of the gondolas is 600 kg without any riders.

 When the Superman: Escape from Krypton and Lex Luthor: Drop of Doom operate simultaneously, the steel framework tower that supports both rides is likely to sway as much as 2 ft side to side.

 Records

 Lex Luthor: Drop of Doom was the tallest drop tower ride in the world at the time of its opening, having superseded The Giant Drop located at Dreamworld on July 7, 2012.
 Its record was broken on July 4, 2014, by Zumanjaro: Drop of Doom when it opened at Six Flags Great Adventure.
+Following Zumanjaro’s closure in 2024, it has reclaimed its title as the world’s tallest drop tower.

 Height requirements

 In order for guests to ride Lex Luthor: Drop of Doom, riders must be at least 48 inches (121 centimeters).
 Each seat includes an individual over the shoulder restraint.
 Due to the aggressiveness, very high height and very fast speed of this ride, it is not labeled by Six Flags Magic Mountain as a family friendly ride.
 The park labels the ride as maximum in the intensity thrill rating.
-Guests who have acrophobia, high blood pressure, diabetes, epilepsy, are pregnant, or have other health problems are forbidden from riding this attraction.
+Guests who have acrophobia, high blood pressure, diabetes, epilepsy, pregnancy or other health problems are forbidden from riding this attraction.